jduar/static_page_generator/README.md

 ## Functionality

-At this stage, the script has two generating behaviours for pages focused on text and pages which act as image galleries.
+The generator currently has two generating behaviours: text pages and image galleries.

-In order to have text sections, create a `pages` directory at the root directory.
-Any markdown document palced inside will be converted to HTML and its name will be used as a section name.
+In order to have text sections, create a `pages` directory at the root directory (or change the `DEFAULT_PAGES_PATH` variable within `generator.py` to point to a different directory).
+Any markdown document placed inside will be converted to HTML and its name will be used as a section name.
+For example, if you have a file named `about.md` within your text pages directory, a section named `about` will be added to the website with the content of the document in it.

-In order to have image gallery sections, create a `images\pictures` directory structure at the root directory.
+n order to have image gallery sections, create a `images\pictures` directory structure at the root directory.
 All pictures within it will be separated into sections by their keyword data.

-There is a base layout template and CSS styling inside `template`.

-I might make all of this structure less "mandatory" in the future.
-It could maybe just ask you on a first run: "Point me to your pages directory and your image directory" and use those.

-We'll see.
+Though a `DEFAULT_IMAGE_PATH` variable also exists, the pictures' directory is currently not changeable.

 Running the docker container then sets up an nginx server with the pages you've just generated.